Working group

 Contact person

 Hepatitis viruses that are pathogenic for humans, such as the hepatitis B virus (HBV) and the hepatitis C virus (HCV), may only be investigated in biosafety level 3 laboratories.
-Biosafety level 3 laboratories are only available on a limited basis due to the elaborate technical requirements, and advanced light microscopes are rarely available within these laboratories as they are very costly.
-This presents a major obstacle to research as the viruses are obligate intracellular parasites and can consequently only be studied in live cells.
+Biosafety level 3 laboratories are only available on a limited basis due to the elaborate technical requirements, and advanced microscopy techniques are rarely available within these laboratories as they are very costly.
+This presents a major obstacle to research as the viruses and many other pathogens can only be studied in live cells.

 See more about the Hepatitis C virus life cycle

-It is for this reason, that Professor Bartenschlager established the Microscopy Unit within his department to enable the investigation of cells infected with hepatitis and other viruses at high biosafety levels.
-This unit provides the opportunity to conduct microscopic analysis of live cells, for example, to study the dynamics of an infection or the efficacy of antiviral drugs.
-This unit has enabled scientists to demonstrate that daclatasvir and other NS5A inhibitors block hepatitis C virus replication by preventing the virus from building replication factories.
+For this reason, Professor Bartenschlager established the working group microscopy of hepatitis viruses within his department to enable the investigation of cells infected with hepatitis and other viruses at high biosafety levels.
+This working group provides the opportunity to conduct microscopic analysis of live cells, for example, to study the dynamics of an infection or the efficacy of antiviral drugs.
+It has enabled scientists to demonstrate that daclatasvir and other NS5A inhibitors block hepatitis C virus replication by preventing the virus from building replication factories.
+Our working group also played a crucial role in describing a new pathway of HCV spread within a cell cluster through extracellular vesicles.
+These vesicles utilise the cell's own lipoprotein system and escape the antiviral antibodies of the immune system.

 Correlative light and electron microscopy (CLEM) of liver cells infected with genetically modified hepatitis C viruses (HCV) and treated with the daclatasvir drug.
 Top left: Fluorescence microscopy of the live cells.
 The cell marked with a white-dotted square is enlarged in the centre image.
 Top right: Superposition of electron microscope image (EM) and a fluorescence image of the same cell.
 EM images were produced of the areas marked in yellow, which are visible in the centre row.
 The centre row shows EM images of cells that were infected with daclatasvir-resistant HCV.
 The treatment had no effect on the development of replication factories (blue arrows).
 The bottom row shows EM images of cells that were infected with daclatasvir-sensitive HCV.
 It shows that treatment with daclatasvir completely inhibited the development of replication factories (identifiable by the absence of vesicles with a double membrane).
 Vesicles can always be found near lipid droplets (LD).